metanull-operator/eth2-grafana/README.md

                         preferred_ip_protocol: ipv4
 ```

+3. Install go
-3. Install [json_exporter](https://github.com/prometheus-community/json_exporter) if you would like to see ETH price information.
+4. Install [json_exporter](https://github.com/prometheus-community/json_exporter) if you would like to see ETH price information.
 Use the following configuration file.

 ```
 metrics: